Distinguished Staff Awards honor outstanding Ohio State staff achievements

 As a highly respected, productive and selfless mentor, teacher and advocate for Ohio State, Steven Mousetes serves as a model academic advisor and educator.
 Steven is an expert in advising and counseling students in the biomedical science major as well as other students seeking his guidance.
 In addition to academic advising, he juggles the many facets (e.g., recruitment, orientation, fiscal, etc.) of his position with precision.
 He has cultivated new programs and unique curricula that increase student success.
 With an unparalleled commitment to students and the university, Steven’s willingness to help makes him integral in many students’ decisions to become a Buckeye and flourish throughout their undergraduate careers.

-Andrew MuellerAndrew Mueller
+Headshot of Andrew MuellerAndrew Mueller

 Director of Conard Learning Center